Professor of Physics, University of Athens

 Docent at the University of Athens 1982.

 Teaching physics [undergraduate and graduate courses] in the Physics, Mathematics and Chemistry Departments of the UoA since 1977.
-She has supervised seven Ph.D. theses; currently supervising two more.
+She has supervised nine Ph.D. theses; currently supervising one more.

 From 2005-2006 she was the Chairperson of the ATLAS Publication Committee.
-She is currently the Chairperson of the ATLAS Muon Publication and Conference Committee.
+In 2012-2014 she was the ATLAS Outreach Coordinator.
+She is currently member of the ATLAS Muon Publication and Conference Committee.
 She has also been the Greek National representative at RECFA (Restricted European Committee for Future Accelerators) from 1986 to 2005.